Mochi recipe: how to prepare this delicious pastry

 Rest time: 30 minutes

-STEP 2: Gradually add 200ml water to the mixture while stirring with a whisk to avoid lumps.
+STEP 2: Gradually add 200ml of water to the mixture while stirring with a whisk to avoid lumps.

 STEP 3: Transfer the mixture to a microwave-safe dish and cook for 10 minutes, stirring every 2 minutes.